Suspect In Hit-And-Run Denied Bond

 CHICAGO (AP) — A Cook County judge has denied bail to a man charged with murder in the death last week of a Chicago woman who was struck by a car being chased by police.

-Judge David R. Navarro on Sunday denied bail for Curtis Pugh of Matteson, who prosecutors said recklessly drove the car that struck Julia Calloway on Thursday.
+Judge David R. Navarro on Sunday denied bail for Curtis Pugh of Matteson, who prosecutors said recklessly drove the car that struck Julia Callaway on Thursday.

-Calloway was crossing a Chicago street when the car slammed into her and another pedestrian.
+Callaway was crossing a Chicago street when the car slammed into her and another pedestrian.
 The 55-year-old woman was taken to a hospital where she later died.
 A 30-year-old man was treated at the scene.

 RELATED: ‘I’m Just Mad’: Woman Killed By Car Fleeing Police